plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### July: Once again on the top of Hacker News ($2,844 MRR)

 We got another Hacker News moment when our post on "[how to pay your rent with an open source project](https://plausible.io/blog/open-source-funding)" brought us more than 35,000 visitors in a single day.
 This is a topic that's dear to our hearts.
-We'd love to see more competitive open source alternatives to the products made by surveillance capitalism.
-And the best way to achieve that is to get more people to work full-time on open source software.

 We also published an overview of our marketing activities and top referral sources: [How we grew our startup from $400 to $2,750 MRR in 135 days without ads](https://plausible.io/blog/startup-marketing).

 ### August: Product Hunt launch ($4,062 MRR)

 We launched on Product Hunt.
-This is typically a big event for new startups.
+This is typically a big event for startups.
 Product Hunt was worthwhile, but it's not our core growth strategy, so it was just another day for us, albeit a bit busier.
 We didn't put all of our eggs in this one basket.

 Launching on community sites gives your project a spotlight for a day or two, but it's not a sustainable channel to acquire customers in the long term.
 It brings that famous spike of hope after which follows the flat line of nope.

 We got more than 1,000 visitors and 15 trial signups from Product Hunt on the launch day, but only a few days later, we got fewer than 20 visitors from there.
 As far as we're concerned, launches like this are nice, but they don't mean much for your continued growth.
-Something else is needed.
+More is needed.

 Here's [how not to launch on Product Hunt (and lessons from our successful launch)](https://plausible.io/blog/product-hunt-launch).